A student points to a computer monitor while talking with a professor in a research lab.

 Follow the steps below to register as a new employer for the Co-op Program.

-Step 2.
-Create an Employer Account on UM Connect
+Step 1.
+Create an account on UM Connect

 All account registrations are processed by Career Services.
 You will receive an email notification once your account is approved and ready for access.